cryptoecc/bitcoin/doc/Build_private_network.md

-## ECCPoW Blockchain Parameters
+## 2. BIT-ECC Parameters

-The ECCPoW block chain can build Mainnet, Testnet, and Regest networks.
-You can set up private network using the CMainParams, CTestNetParams, CRegTestParams class of "chainparams.cpp".
-We will test the private network using mainnet.
+The BIT-ECC can be configured to build Mainnet, Testnet, and Regest networks.
+You can set up a private network using the CMainParams, CTestNetParams, CRegTestParams classes defined in "chainparams.cpp".
+We will test the private network using the mainnet option in this example.

-chainparams.cpp source code
+The `chainparams.cpp` source code is as follws:

 ```
 class CMainParams : public CChainParams {